theSt33v/Ender-3-S1-Skr-Mini-E3V3-Edition/README.md

 #### What firmware is compatible with this board?

-I used mriscoc Professional Firmware, and I've made this code and build available, but any firmware compatible with the S1 (including Klipper) should work with minimal porting.
+I used mriscoc Professional Firmware, and I've made this code and build available, but any firmware compatible with the SKR Mini E3 V3.0 (including Klipper) should work with minimal porting.
+Just forward my config and advanced config files to your favorite firmware maintainer and say pretty please.

 https://github.com/mriscoc/Ender3V2S1